-Even with the best possible mitigation measures in place, residual impacts on biodiversity will usually remain.
-To ensure that there is no impact on biodiversity as a whole (also referred to as No Net Loss), these biodiversity losses will need to be offset.
-The two main drivers for No Net Loss, and by extension offsets, are the regulatory/policy environment and voluntary biodiversity commitments.
-There has been rapid growth recently in the number of countries with offset legislation and policies.
-Major financial institutions such as the International Finance Corporation and >75 Equator Principle banks also require offsets as a tool to achieve No Net Loss in projects that they finance.
-Voluntary corporate commitments to achieving No Net Loss have also proliferated in recent years as a way of managing business operational and reputational risks.
+Even with the best possible mitigation measures in place, residual impacts on biodiversity will sometimes remain.
+These biodiversity losses will need to be offset.
+The two main drivers for no net loss, and by extension offsets, are the regulatory/policy environment and voluntary biodiversity commitments.
+There has been rapid growth in the number of countries with offset legislation and policies.
+Major financial institutions such as the International Finance Corporation and >75 Equator Principle banks also require offsets as a tool to achieve no net Loss in projects that they finance.
+Voluntary corporate commitments to achieving no net loss have also proliferated in recent years as a way of managing a business' operational and reputational risks.

 How should offsets be designed?

 Biodiversity offsets should be designed and implemented to achieve measurable conservation outcomes.
-TBC’s approach is to develop metrics to make quantified estimates of potential biodiversity losses (from residual project impacts) and potential biodiversity gains (from offsets), and to then monitor success in achieving No Net Loss.
+Our approach is to develop metrics to make quantified estimates of potential biodiversity losses (from residual project impacts) and potential biodiversity gains (from offsets), and to then monitor success in achieving no net loss.

-If offsets are to be effective they must be achievable ‘on the ground’.
-TBC applies four offset principles to demonstrate that they are appropriate and deliverable:
+If offsets are to be effective they must be achievable on the ground.
+We apply four offset principles to demonstrate that they are appropriate and deliverable:

 There are limits to offsetting: some losses are so great in type or amount that no offset could appropriately compensate for them – such as species extinction.
 We help assess, and improve where possible, the relative offsetability of project impacts.

-Offsets should be additional: biodiversity gains should be caused by offset actions and not by other factors.
+Offsets should be additional: biodiversity gains should be a result of offset actions and not by other factors.
 In other words, the offset gains would not have happened in business-as-usual scenarios.
 This is similar to the concept of additionality in REDD.

 Offsets should be comparable: the balance of losses and gains should represent a fair exchange.
 This requires exchanging similar types and amounts of biodiversity, including quantitative measurement of losses and gains to biodiversity.